-Following extensive studies by the State of Illinois, Cook County, the City of Chicago, and the Permittee, TARP was found to be the most costeffective means of achieving the control of CSOs in compliance with the Clean Water Act.
+Following extensive studies by the State of Illinois, Cook County, the City of Chicago, and the Permittee, TARP was found to be the most cost-effective means of achieving the control of CSOs in compliance with the Clean Water Act.
 The Permittee adopted TARP in October 1972, and later the same year the other three agencies mentioned above also approved TARP.
 Approval of TARP by the USEPA for funding purposes was obtained in 1975.
 In 1995, IEPA confirmed that TARP met the "presumption" approach requirements of the 1994 CSO Policy.
 IEPA and USEPA have determined, consistent with Section 1.C.2. of the CSO Policy, that the completion of TARP without further planning would fulfill the obligations of the CSO Policy, since it is believed that upon completion of the reservoirs, CSOs will no longer cause or contribute to violations of water quality standards or use impairment.
 The permit does require identification of sensitive areas that may trigger the need for additional planning for CSO control and further requires water quality monitoring during and after construction of TARP, to assure that CSOs controlled by TARP meet applicable water quality standards.

-Funding began in 1975 under the USEPA Construction Grants Program for construction of tunnels, drop shafts, connecting structures and a pumping station.
-The first portion of the TARP Mainstream System became operational in 1985.
-Construction of the TARP Des Plaines River System tunnel and the North Branch tunnel was completed in 1998.
-Both of these extensions were funded under the State Revolving Fund loan program.
-Upon completion, these tunnel extensions became operational, marking the completion of the TARP tunnels for these two systems.
-Approximately \$1.6 billion has been expended on the construction of the TARP Mainstream and Des Plaines River Systems.
+Funding proceeded under the USEPA Construction Grants Program for construction of tunnels, drop shafts, connecting structures and a pumping station.
+The first portion of the TARP Calumet System became operational in 1985.
+Construction of additional tunnel legs of the TARP Calumet System were subsequently completed and placed in operation.
+Construction continues on one tunnel contract and will soon be underway on the final tunnel contract with completion expected in 2006.
+These extensions were funded under the State Revolving Fund loan program.
+Upon completion and operation of these last two tunnel legs, the tunnel portion of the TARP Calumet System will be complete.
+Approximately \$0.7 billion has been expended on the construction of the TARP Calumet System.

-The TARP McCook Reservoir is being designed and will be constructed by the U.S. Army Corps of Engineers using federal public works funding.
-A Project Cooperation Agreement was executed with the Corps in 1999.
-The Permittee has secured the land rights for the McCook Reservoir and begun site preparation using its own funds.
-Construction of the McCook Reservoir is expected to cost \$0.5 billion and be completed by 2015.
+The TARP Thornton Reservoir is being designed and will be constructed by the U.S. Army Corps of Engineers using federal public works funding.
+The Permittee has secured the land rights for the TARP Thornton Reservoir and begun construction of the Thornton Transitional Reservoir using its own funds.
+Rock excavation of the TARP Thornton Reservoir is underway as part of the agreement for land rights.
+The Transitional Reservoir will be integral with the TARP Thornton Reservoir.
+Construction of the TARP Thornton Reservoir is expected to cost \$1.0 billion and be completed by 2014.

 During the last three decades of the 20th Century, the Permittee has expended \$4.5 billion on capital improvement projects.
 Of this total, \$2.3 billion has been spent on TARP and \$1.1 billion on treatment plant expansions and improvements.
-The balance has been spent on interce sewers, biosolids processing, flood control and facility replacement.
-The facilities constructed and operated by the Permittee have resent a dramatic improvement in water quality in the Calumet, Chicago and Des Plaines River systems and the return of over 50 species of fish to these river systems.
+The balance has been spent on itercepting sewers, biosolids processing, flood control and facility replacement.
+The facilities constructed and operated by the Permittee nave resulted in a dramatic improvement in water quality in the Calumet, Chicago and Des Plaines River systems and the return of over 50 species of fish to these river systems.
 The Permittee shall be a participant in and support the UAA that is being undertaken for the Chicago Waterways System.

-SPECIAL CONDITION 21.
+SPECIAL CONDITION 20.
 The Permittee shall notify the Agency whenever any waterway locks are opened which may allow flow to discharge to Lake Michigan and shall notify the Agency of any fish kills in the Chicago area waterways or of any water pollution related emergencies.
 The Permittee shall report any of the above activities to the Des Plaines Regional Field Operations Office at (847) 294-4000 in accordance with Standard Condition 12(e).